bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🧶In general, interviewers were quite helpful and gave me hints when I got stuck.
 Internally, interviewers have a option to reject any candidate immediately after their round.
 Mostly though, they will just add their review and notes, and mention which level (say, UI 1 or UI 2) you are most suitable for.

-🌏 I interviewed in early 2019 - so, just about a year earlier.
-But due to the current situation, some of these rounds might have changed slightly (like less touchpoint with interviewers, more hackerrank-ish rounds, etc.).
+🌏 I interviewed in early 2019 - so, just about a year back from now.
+But due to the current situation, some of these rounds might have changed slightly (like less interaction with interviewers, more hackerrank-ish rounds, etc.).
 The general structure and advice should still hold true for current candidates.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjExMjcyNDU2LDIwNjYzNjc3NzMsMjAzOD
+eyJoaXN0b3J5IjpbLTE3NTk1MDI2MTQsNjExMjcyNDU2LDIwNj
-UwOTAxOSwxMTc3NDI1MTIxLC0xMzAxNTMyODkwLC05NzA4MDIx
+YzNjc3NzMsMjAzODUwOTAxOSwxMTc3NDI1MTIxLC0xMzAxNTMy
-NTQsMTY0MDQzMjU4NF19
+ODkwLC05NzA4MDIxNTQsMTY0MDQzMjU4NF19
 -->